From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

 Dolphins are a not uncommon sight in the surrounding waters.
 Much rarer are the endangered loggerhead turtles, which use the long beaches of the western Peloponnese as a breeding ground.

 At first glance the population of Greece is, ethnically, pretty homogenous, especially outside of Athens.
-Surprisingly, however, it has the highest proportion of immigrants of any EU country.
-Estimates say that one in ten of the population was born outside of Greece, the vast majority of these being Albanian, and they provide a vital base-level workforce in agriculture and construction.
-Even in out-of-the-way areas in the Peloponnese you will see groups of immigrant workers gathering in the early morning, waiting to be picked up for a day’s labour.
-Recent years in the Peloponnese have also seen an increasing number of agricultural labourers coming from Asia, as well as a scattering of knicknack salesmen from North and West Africa.
-While there is some inevitable tension, most Greeks treat the immigrants well, which is only fair given how many Greeks themselves live abroad.
+Even before the recent refugee crisis, it had the highest proportion of immigrants of any EU country.
+Estimates put one in ten of the population as having been born outside of Greece, the vast majority of these being Albanian, and these still provide a vital base-level workforce in agriculture and construction.
+Even in out-of-the-way areas in the Peloponnese, you will see groups of immigrant workers gathering in the early morning, waiting to be picked up for a day’s labour.
+Recent years in the Peloponnese have also seen an increasing number of agricultural labourers coming from Asia, as well as a scattering of knick-knack salesmen from North and West Africa.
+While there is some inevitable tension, most Greeks treat the immigrants well.
+Looked at historically, this is hardly surprising as the Greeks have much experience with immigration, both to and from their country.
+Most families have also grown up with stories of living in harsh conditions in the aftermath of the various upheavals of the 20th century, giving them a greater empathy with immigrants.

-The most obvious signs of this contradiction are likely to come in the form of music and dance.
-Music is generally based around the bouzouki.
-This is an instrument a bit like a mandolin.
-Nowadays its players form the backbone of both traditional folk music and of rembetika, the ‘Greek blues’, mainly sung by the Greek refugees from Asia Minor in the 1920s.
+The most obvious signs of this, at least for a visitor to the Peloponnese, are likely to come in the form of music and dance.
+Music is generally based around the bouzouki – an instrument a bit like a mandolin which used to have six paired strings, but now generally has eight strings.
+Nowadays its players form the backbone of both traditional folk music and of rembetika, the ‘Greek blues’, which started in the hashish dens of Piraeus (the port of Athens), mainly sung by the Greek refugees from Asia Minor in the 1920s.
 Another characteristic instrument for folk music is the clarinet, whose wailing tones often give it a distinctly Eastern flavour.